 - Run.
 It's the law.

 - Vampire bats and good-looking, sophisticated vampires have only recently become part of the traditional vampire lore.

 - According to folklore, if it rains on St Swithin's Day, it will rain for the next 40 days.
-(Folklore = traditional beliefs, legends and customs)
+(Folklore means traditional beliefs, legends, and customs.)

 yellow-lored Amazon parrot